What is landlord insurance?

 Landlord insurance: policy scores

-To calculate the below policy scores, we rated 83 different aspects of landlord insurance policies, including their coverage of issues such as subsidence and malicious damage.
+In March 2020, we rated 99 different aspects of landlord insurance policies, including their coverage of issues such as subsidence and malicious damage, to calculate the below policy scores.

 Landlord insurance: customer reviews

 To calculate our customer scores, we surveyed 711 landlords about their insurance providers in November and December 2018.

 The overall Which? customer scores below are calculated using a combination of overall satisfaction and the likelihood of the landlord recommending the provider in the future.

 How much does landlord insurance cost?

 The amount you'll pay for landlord insurance depends on a whole host of factors, including your claim history as well as the history of the property itself.